ElenaBadilloG/NN/README.md

-# NN
+# NN Project
-Noche y Niebla: exploring data regrading guerilla-related crimes in Colombia from 1990 to 2016
+NN: exploring data from guerilla-related crimes in Colombia from 1990 to 2016